Updated: Jan 20

 It was the perfect culture clash.
 One couldn’t see the need for padding for a yes/no answer.
 The other didn’t appreciate that both “yes” and “no” were equally good answers for someone who just wanted information, not apologies or explanations.
-Conditioned by his background, the poor boy just didn’t want to seem rude by being blunt.
+Conditioned by his background, the poor boy just didn’t want to seem rude by being blunt and direct.

 Our famous British tendency to indirectness and tentative structures with plenty of padding when making requests, suggestions or complaints, is the very opposite of the Germans’ preferred directness.
 (The Germans, of course, have their own codes and ways of showing politeness– e.g. being on time!)

 If a British host family asks a visiting German guest “How was your room?” there’s an element of small talk in the question as well as an appeal for reassurance.
 “It was too cold,” is not the blunt answer most British hosts would expect!
 But if you grow up in an Efficiency Culture and hear a request for information, of course you will instinctively answer as succinctly as possible.
 And what is information in one culture can translate as criticism in another.

 My definition of culture is as follows:

 A set of norms accepted by the majority of any identifiable people grouping.